giuliomagnifico/PiArtFrame-CPP/README.md

 Advanced Options -> SPI state -> Turn ON
 ```

-After you need to install some software depending on your PI OS, I'm using DietPi and I used:
+After that, you'll need to install some software based on your PI OS.
+I'm using DietPi, so I used:

 ```
 apt install gcc g++ make liblgpio-dev -y
 ```

-Then to install this project and run it, download it:
+To install and run this project, just download it:
 ```
 git clone https://github.com/giuliomagnifico/PiArtFrame-CPP
 ```